jmcnamara/xlsxwriter.lua/dev/docs/source/getting_started.rst

 Installing from a tarball
 *************************

-If you download a tarball of the latest version of xlsxwriter you can install it as follows (change the version number to suit)::
+If you download a tarball of the latest version of xlsxwriter.lua you can install it as follows (change the version number to suit)::

     $ tar -zxvf XlsxWriter-1.2.3.tar.gz